NethServer/nethserver-samba/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_SharedFolder.rst

     Allow or deny read access to the user or group selected.

 Write
-    Allow or deny the access in writing to the user or group selected.
+    Allow or deny write access to the user or group selected.

 Delete
 ------

-Removes the folder and all its contents. *The action is not reversible!* The only way to recover the contents of a folder shared that as been removed is to restore a backup.
+Removes the folder and all its contents. *The action is not reversible!* The only way to recover the contents of a shared folder that has been removed is to restore a backup.

 Reset permissions
 -----------------